Replacement Windows

 Experience has shown us that even with timber frame replacement, modern building regulations would often require/advise to reinforce the structure with an extra lintel.

 Sadly many typical window installers are able to use their FENSA accreditation to bypass building control and self certificate.
-This is usually not an issue with newer buildings, but have no clue about the inherent issues with older properties with bay windows.
+This is usually not an issue with newer buildings, but many companies have no clue about the inherent issues with older properties with bay windows.
 100 years after being built the heavy bay and gable structure is supported only by old clay bricks and disintegrating lime mortar.

 Even then just the trauma of removal and replacing can be problematic.